 By obtaining the direction of the sound source in the environment through the array microphone, the direction of the demander can be known through the DOA and it can hear person calling for help and find out the direction of the sound source.
 If the data is abnormal, an exception notification will be sent.
 In usual times, the robot can also be called to assist in physiological measurements and use the data as a daily physiological indicator, helping users to record and measure physiological data more easily.
-The frontier-based exploration algorithm is used to allow the robot building a map of the user's home [11][12].
-Furthermore, the robot can use multi-target navigation with interrupt handling to monitor the elder's vital signs to avoid accidents at home.
-The robot combined with the self-driving patrol method to carry out navigation and monitoring that can eliminating the cost of setting up hardware in multiple areas to save users money.
+The frontier-based exploration algorithm is used to allow the robot building a map of the user's home [22][23].
+Furthermore, the robot can use multi-target navigation with interrupt handling to monitor the elder's vital signs to avoid missing the golden hour for accidents at home.
+By integrated vital sign sensors with AMR to carry out navigation and monitoring, the users don't need to set up many sensors in multiple areas for monitor elderly.